CodingBee77/Data_Science_Projects/README.md

 # Data-Science_Projects

-This repository holds some of my personal projects which I've done over last few months.
+This repository holds some of my personal projects which I've done over the last few months.
-Currently they're classified into below categories:
+Currently, they're classified into below categories:

  1. Complex and original data science project containing: web scraping, data cleaning, exploratory analysis, model building and optimization: **PEH_Classifier**.

-Aim of this project is to classify hair products into 3 categories
-    according to PEH balance based on ingredient list.
+The aim of this project is to classify hair products into 3 categories according to PEH balance based on the ingredient list.

 ![](PEH_balance.png)

- 2. Webscraping and data cleaning project: **Data_science_salary_predictions**
+ 2. Web Scraping and data cleaning project: **Data_science_salary_predictions**

-Project contains webscrapped data from glassdoor website with salary ranges.
+The project contains web scrapped data from the glassdoor website with salary ranges.
-    Dataset was cleaned and new features were extracted to prepare dataset for future predictions.
-Min-max salary, company name, job state, and encoded skills : everything ready to start building ML model.
+Dataset was cleaned and new features were extracted to prepare a dataset for future predictions.
+Min-max salary, company name, job state, and encoded skills: everything ready to start building ML model.

 ![](Data_salaries_dataset.png)